 Obj 3c: to provide general understanding and application of laboratory and diagnostic techniques in systemic disease.
 (Standard 2-7)

-4. Refine the clinical skills a generalist brings to the program, providing an opportunity to individualize certain aspects of training while taking into account varying abilities, background and career goals and by applying critical thinking principles, evidence/outcomes based care, and use of information databases in clinical decision making and practice management.
+Obj 3d: to develop knowledge basis in the diagnosis, treatment and management of systemic disease.
+(Standard 2-7) - Refine the clinical skills a generalist brings to the program, providing an opportunity to individualize certain aspects of training while taking into account varying abilities, background and career goals and by applying critical thinking principles, evidence/outcomes based care, and use of information databases in clinical decision making and practice management.
 (CODA 1-8 Focus – general dentistry and resident education).

 Obj 4a: To develop skills in critical thinking and analysis of care outcomes applied to clinical practice.
 (Standard 2-10)